jalex3421/jalex3421/README.md

 - 🔭 I have completed recently a project base on React JS and another one base on BERT.
 My react project: https://words-is-all-you-need.web.app/
-- 🌱 I’m currently learning React frameowrk and JS.
+- 🌱 I’m currently learning React framework and JS.
 - 👯 I’m looking to collaborate on deep learning projects :)
 - 📫 How to reach me: alemt1708@hotmail.com
 - ⚡ Fun fact: I like so much coding as learning new languages.
 Currently studying japanese.